materight/evolutionary-image-vectorization/README.md

 An evolutionary approach to image vectorization, based on Genetic Algorithms and Particle Swarm Optimization.

 ### Genetic Algorithm
 A set of colored and transparent polygons are evolved using a genetic algorithm to reproduce the target image as close as possible.
-Different improvements are implemented to increase converge speed and the final quality of the results.
+Different improvements are implemented to increase converge speed and final quality of the results.

 <div align="center">
     <img src="samples/mona_lisa.jpg" height="170"/>